-Under the WDTA, the Authority recovers its oversight costs from the IFOs and industry stewardship organizations2 (ISOs) that, in turn, recover their costs as fees from stewards.
+Under the WDTA, RPRA recovers its oversight costs from the industry funding organizations (IFOs) and industry stewardship organizations (ISOs) that, in turn, recover their costs as fees from stewards.

-The Authority's costs to oversee current waste diversion programs and IFOs and ISOs under the WDTA are recovered from IFOs as set out in WDTA Section 33 (5) (vi) and from ISOs as set out in WDTA Section 41.
+RPRA's costs to oversee current waste diversion programs and IFOs and ISOs under the WDTA are recovered from IFOs as set out in WDTA Section 33 (5) (vi) and from ISOs as set out in WDTA Section 41.